 The 118 islands that make up the city are connected by around 400 bridges and over 170 canals.
-The city is located in a Lagoon which is a wold heritage site and one of my favorite places to be.
+The city is located in a Lagoon which is a wold heritage site and one of my favourite places to be.
 It’s something magical and I feel like walking on clouds when I’m there.
 Have you guessed it yet?
 Of course.
 I’m speaking of ‘Bella Italia’ and one of its Crown Jewels Venice.

 Venice is a city of celebration, stories and secrets.
-A city of wonder and masks 1Traditionally, masks were worn during Venice’s Carnival to allow people to conceal (at least technically) their identities when they were taking part in any manner of non-Church-approved activities in the days leading up to Lent.
+A City of Wonder and Masks 1Traditionally, masks were worn during Venice’s Carnival to allow people to conceal (at least technically) their identities when they were taking part in any manner of non-Church-approved activities in the days leading up to Lent.
 Because of this, one interesting fact about Venice is that masks were actually illegal at certain points in the city’s history!, history, architecture, Bellinis 2One of the best-known fun facts about Venice is that the famous cocktail made with prosecco and peach puree was invented in Harry’s Bar in Venice during the summer of 1948. and seafaring folk.
 Long family lines of glassblowers, costume makers, gondoliers and merchants run deep, though Venice is running empty of locals as it gets flooded with “Acqua alta”3The Acqua Alta is the phenomenon by which Venice is flooded temporarily various times a year when the Adriatic Sea tide rises.
 This event is only called Acqua Alta when the sea level rises over 90 cm. and tourists.
-In Venice you have abundance and decay, Italy with a touch of other worldly, the smell of the canals intertwined with the smell of jasmin and legends.
+In Venice, you have abundance and decay, Italy with a touch of otherworldly, the smell of the canals intertwined with the smell of Jasmin and legends.

 You surely can feel between these lines how much i love this city and how much it fuels my imagination to be there.